aerglass/PA2lib/README.md

 # PA2lib (Future: EUFLlib)
-# im working on a entire rewrite of the lib in order to garantee performance, also to get rid of the creative commons license
 Programmer's arsenal 2 (continuation of PALib and based on Nightfox's lib)</p>

 a very small, simple but powerful library<br>